google-github-actions/run-gemini-cli/examples/workflows/pr-review/README.md

 ### Review Prompt Customization

-The AI prompt can be customized to:
+The AI prompt is defined in the `gemini-pr-review.toml` file.
+You can customize the prompt to:
 - Focus on specific technologies or frameworks
 - Emphasize particular coding standards
 - Include project-specific guidelines